Jan 3, 2026

 • Limited clinical integration: The service does not standardly use objective ADHD testing tools or coordinate care with primary care physicians to identify physical health comorbidities.

 Patients requiring objective diagnostics, potential management of controlled substances, or longer appointment times often benefit from a different care model.
-With psychiatrist shortages projected to worsen as demand increases 3% while supply decreases 20% by 2030, virtual care solutions are becoming necessary for timely access.
+With over 160 million Americans living in areas experiencing mental health professional shortages as of March 2023, virtual care solutions are becoming necessary for timely access.

 Legion Health (Best Overall Alternative)